Skip to main content

 These required courses may be completed anytime during the program.

-In this course, university students learn to select, evaluate, and use appropriate assessment tools for children birth to age 8.
-Students use assessment data to inform decisions about teaching environments and practice and intervention.
-Topics also include ethical use of assessments, validity of assessments, multicultural sensitivity, and assessments for children with special needs.
+Select, evaluate, and use appropriate assessment tools for children birth to age 8.
+Use assessment data to inform decisions about teaching environments, practice, and intervention.
+Knowledge of ethical considerations, reliability and validity, multicultural sensitivity, in partnership with families and professional colleagues.

-In this course, university students (1) learn and use assessment and documentation to inform curriculum, (2) plan and evaluate developmentally appropriate activities, and (3) learn about effective ways to share curriculum information with families.
-This course addresses all areas of developmental domains and content areas.
-The course includes issues related to diversity in family composition, culture, and individual abilities.
+Learn and use assessment and documentation to inform curriculum and evaluate developmentally appropriate activities.
+Learn about effective ways to share curriculum information with families in all developmental domains and content areas.
+Students intentionally plan for diversity in family composition, culture, and individual abilities.

-This course examines important elements for planning, promoting and maintaining healthy and safe learning/care environments.
-It incorporates topics of understanding childhood illnesses, healthy lifestyles, first aid, and care providers maintaining their own health.
-Course content also includes maintaining safe relationships with others and identifying and reporting abuse, neglect, and exploitation of children.
-Additional content is exploration of nutrients for life and feeding, food preparation and food safety, food allergies and intolerances, and appropriate feeding practices.
+Examine culturally relevant elements for planning, promoting, and maintaining healthy and safe environments for young children birth through age 8 and the adults who care for them.
+Understand childhood illnesses, healthy lifestyles, first aid, and self-care practices.
+Maintain safe relationships with others and identify and report abuse and neglect.
+Additional content includes nutrition, food preparation, food safety, food allergies and intolerances, and appropriate feeding practices.

-The course focus is on how electronic technology impacts development of young children in educational, home, and community environments and how technology can be used to enhance teaching and learning.
-Students learn to be critical thinkers and informed consumers of technology related to young children.
+Learn how screen time and digital technology impacts young children in educational, home, and community environments, and how technology can be used to enhance teaching and learning.
+Students will be critical thinkers and informed consumers of technology related to developmentally appropriate uses with young children, program administration, and communication with families.

 This course must be completed after the successful completion of all other ECEMS courses.
 Prior to enrolling in the Senior Capstone, students must have Senior Standing and instructor permission to enroll.
 Check with your faculty advisor for more information.